Gui-go/tom_riddles_diary/README.md

 - Custom Riddles: Introduce new puzzles tied to Harry Potter lore, like Horcrux hints.
 - Accessibility: Add options for higher contrast or larger fonts for better usability.
 - Multi-language Support: Allow Riddle to respond in other languages for global users.
+- Host it on GCP.
+- Serve it with Kubernetes, through GKE.
+- Add Pub/Sub.

 ## License
 This project is licensed under the GNU License.
 See the LICENSE file for details.